 Whether you will be approved for limit increase or not is solely at the bank’s discretion.
 However, an important thing to note here is that when you send a limit increase request, a hard inquiry may be initiated on your profile which might reduce your score temporarily but it will go up once you are approved.

 Another way to increase the total credit limit is to apply for a new credit card.
 If you want a card for the sole purpose of increasing your limit, it is better to go for a credit card with zero annual fee.
 Hard enquiry will be initiated in this case as well but if approved, it will be quite beneficial for your credit score.

 3- Keep Track of Your Expenses

 In order to avoid overusing the limit available to you, you should simply be aware of how much you are charging to each of your credit cards.
 Make it a habit to log in to your credit card account regularly to track your spending.
 If you find that you are about to exhaust all your available limit, you may have to put a hold on new expenses or use a debit card instead.

 The more outstanding balance you carry on your card, higher will be your credit utilization ratio.
 So, if you are revolving outstanding balances from previous billing cycles, get rid of them first and then work on improving your credit score.

 Even if you do not use a credit card anymore, you should not close it.
-Idle limit on your unused credit card will help in lowering your credit utilization rate and thus improve your credit score.
-Closing an old credit card will also shorten the life of your credit history which would again dip your credit score.
+Idle limit on your unused credit card will help in lowering your overall credit utilization rate and thus improve your credit score.
+Closing an old credit card will also shorten the life of your credit history which could also have a negative effect on your credit score.

-Keeping your credit utilization ratio below 30 percent on all credit cards will go a long way in improving your credit score.
+Maintaining a low utilization ratio on all your credit cards will go a long way in improving your credit score.
 With an improved credit score, you can be eligible for loans and credit cards and will also be in a position to negotiate a better rate of interest on future credit.